 Lessons rarely go as planned.
 How we imagine their delivery, student reaction, and the gift of knowledge we leave as the bell rings out, is a warm and delightful fiction.
 Problem-solving and reasoning (PSR) lessons

-Great problem-solving reasoning questions (PSR) are those that provoke students.
-We want them to care about the problems they're solving, and to do that, we have to tickle their fancies, pique their interest, and stock
+Great problem-solving and reasoning questions (PSR) are those that provoke students into thinking.
+We want them to care about the problems they're solving, and to do that, we have to tickle their fancies, pique their

 Problem-solving and reasoning (PSR) can be daunting when you’re teaching it for the first or hundredth time.
 Teaching PSR is an art, and like any art, there are solid foundation of principles you can follow